Pregnancy: Terminology

 Associated terms for pregnancy are gravid and parous.
 Gravidus and gravid come from the Latin word meaning "heavy" and a pregnant female is sometimes referred to as a gravida.
 Gravidity refers to the number of times that a female has been pregnant.
 Similarly, the term parity is used for the number of times that a female carries a pregnancy to a viable stage.
 Twins and other multiple births are counted as one pregnancy and birth.

 A woman who has never been pregnant is referred to as a nulligravida.
 A woman who is (or has been only) pregnant for the first time is referred to as a primigravida, and a woman in subsequent pregnancies as a multigravida or as multiparous.
 Therefore, during a second pregnancy a woman would be described as gravida 2, para 1 and upon live delivery as gravida 2, para 2.
 In-progress pregnancies, abortions, miscarriages and/or stillbirths account for parity values being less than the gravida number.
 Women who have never carried a pregnancy more than 20 weeks are referred to as nulliparous.

 A pregnancy is considered term at 37 weeks of gestation.
-It is preterm if less than 37 weeks and postterm at or beyond 42 weeks of gestation.
-American College of Obstetricians and Gynecologists have recommended further division with early term 37 weeks up to 39 weeks, full term 39 weeks up to 41 weeks, and late term 41 weeks up to 42 weeks.
-The terms preterm and postterm have largely replaced earlier terms of premature and postmature.
+It is preterm if less than 37 weeks and post-term at or beyond 42 weeks of gestation.
+The American College of Obstetricians and Gynecologists have recommended further division with early term 37 weeks up to 39 weeks, full term 39 weeks up to 41 weeks, and late term 41 weeks up to 42 weeks.
+The terms preterm and post-term have largely replaced earlier terms of premature and postmature.
 Preterm and postterm are defined above, whereas premature and postmature have historical meaning and relate more to the infant's size and state of development rather than to the stage of pregnancy.

-Signs and symptoms

-The usual signs and symptoms of pregnancy do not significantly interfere with activities of daily living or pose a health-threat to the mother or baby.
-However, pregnancy complications can cause other more severe symptoms, such as those associated with anemia.

-Common signs and symptoms of pregnancy include: